Originally published on March 23, 2025. Updated on May 20, 2025.

 A chipped tooth left unrepaired can worsen and eventually require a crown or extraction.
 Uneven teeth can lead to plaque buildup in hard-to-reach areas, increasing the risk of cavities and gum disease.

-These are legitimate medical concerns that deserve insurance coverage.
+These are not simply aesthetic concerns—they are legitimate health issues that deserve attention and coverage.

 Case Studies: Coverage in Other Fields